-LC: The work Road to Schengen (2016) strikes a chord with almost anyone who moves abroad–especially if they don’t necessarily come from a Western country.
-Can you tell me more about this work?
+AB: The work Road to Schengen (2016) strikes a chord with almost anyone who moves abroad.
+Can you tell me more about this work that is a basically a computer game?
 I also noticed that there’s really no way to win it: why is that?

 In Morocco, you don’t have any of these enticing idealistic European ideas.
 It’s a closed, quite xenophobic place where it’s hard for immigrants to settle, but at least you know what to expect.